ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 y = stored_procedure1(x) --NOT ALLOWED
 ```
   * There are indirect ways to use the returned value of a stored procedure:
-    * You can call a stored procedure inside a stored procedure and use the JavaScript from the outer procedure to retrieve and store the output of the the inner. *The outer stored procedure is still unable to return more than one value to its caller.*
+    * You can call a stored procedure inside a stored procedure and use the JavaScript from the outer procedure to retrieve and store the output of the inner. *The outer stored procedure is still unable to return more than one value to its caller.*
     * You can call the stored procedure, then call the RESULT_SCAN function and pass it the statement ID generated for the procedure.
     * If the stored procedure is a [caller’s rights stored procedure](###caller's-rights-stored-procedures), you can store a result set in a temporary (or permanent) table, and use the table after returning from the stored procedure call.
     * If the volume of data is not too large, you can store multiple rows and multiple columns in a VARIANT (for example, as a JSON value) and return that VARIANT.